beckym223/manual_work/E6_long_edited.md

 a moderately progressive way.
 Recent in- come tax reforms have concentrated mainly on eliminating tax preferences to improve
-13Little empirical work has been done on trends in  the progressivity of the transfer system itself.
-If it has changed, the movement in the last decade may have been toward less progressivity because welfare pay- ments have not kept up with inflation and the coverage of the unemployment compensation system has nar-  rowed.
-14To be precise, equal absolute sacrifice leads to progression, equal proportionate sacrifice to still more progression, and equal marginal sacrifice to leveling of incomes from the top down until the required revenues are obtained.
-See Richard Musgrave (1959), pp. 99-102.
-15See Musgrave (1959), ch.
-5 and Richard Goode (1976), ch.
-2. For a skeptical view of the case for the progressive income tax, see Blum and Kalven (1952).
-16See H. P. Young (1990).
-I omit discussion of the optimal tax literature, which built on the old sacrifice theory, because it does not yet provide a basis for making judgments about the optimum degree of pro- gression.
-This literature suggests that a progressive in- come tax is appropriate when redistribution is an objec- tive of social policy, but the range of tax rates is very wide depending on the assumptions used.
-See Glen Hubbard and Kenneth Judd (1986), Nicholas Stern (1987), pp. 49-52, Henry Aaron (1989), pp. 10-12, Rosen (1988) and Slemrod (forthcoming).
-17, The case for drastic progression in taxation must be rested on the case against inequality-on the ethical  or aesthetic judgment that the prevailing distribution of wealth and income reveals a degree (and/or kind) of inequality which is distinctly evil or unlovely."
-Simons (1938), pp. 18-19.
-18See Simons (1950).

 ### ---Economics-1990-0-07.txt---